Duchess presents British Empire Medals to dedicated residents

 The British Empire Medal (BEM) was revived in 2012 for the Queen's Diamond Jubilee Year after it was disbanded in 1992.
 It is given to those engaging in voluntary work who have made a ‘hands-on’ contribution to their local community and recipients are entitled to use the post-nominal letters ‘BEM’.

-Her Grace The Duchess of Northumberland said: “To receive a British Empire Medal is a fantastic achievement and I am delighted to be able to present these awards to six very worthy recipients.
-Their determination, hard work and dedication to their communities is truly commendable.
+Her Grace, The Duchess of Northumberland said: “To receive a British Empire Medal is a fantastic achievement and I am delighted to be able to present these awards to four very worthy recipients.
+Their utter determination, hard work and dedication to help and support their communities over their lifetime is truly commendable.
 They are a credit to Northumberland and an inspiration to us all.”